reddit/devvit/devvit-docs/docs/publishing.md

 ## Listing your app

-To make your app visible in the App directory and publicly available for mods and admins to download, you’ll need an app review.
+To make your app visible in the App directory and publicly available for mods and admins to download, you’ll need an [app review](https://docs.google.com/forms/d/e/1FAIpQLSdEyE5vrqOBlojue_mkrV25RiiHv_sxe-xqtcdzCMBTWmoROA/viewform).

 If you published your app from the CLI, it will be automatically reviewed by the Developer Platform team.
-If you didn’t publish your app via the CLI, you can submit an app review form.
+If you didn’t publish your app via the CLI, you can submit the [app review form](https://docs.google.com/forms/d/e/1FAIpQLSdEyE5vrqOBlojue_mkrV25RiiHv_sxe-xqtcdzCMBTWmoROA/viewform).

 :::note
 We recommend thoroughly playtesting your app, familiarizing yourself with Devvit guidelines, and providing a detailed app overview in your README.md to expedite the app review cycle.